MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-prompt-engineering.md

     - Rescue name is Contoso
     - It specializes in elephants, as well as zebras and giraffes
-    - Call for donations to be given at our website
-    \n Include a list of the current animals we have at our rescue after the signature, in the form of a table.
+    - Call for donations to be given at our website Include a list of the current animals we have at our rescue after the signature, in the form of a table.
 These animals include elephants, zebras, gorillas, lizards, and jackrabbits.
     ```

 1. Observe the output, and see how the email has changed based on your clear instructions.